 Do the winter months leave you feeling a little bit sad, tired, and just generally not as festive as the season we’re in?
 You might be suffering from what’s known as seasonal affective disorder (SAD).
+Wondering about the winter blues meaning?
 According to Psychiatry, “people with SAD experience mood changes and symptoms similar to depression.
 The symptoms usually occur during the fall and winter months when there is less sunlight and usually improve with the arrival of spring.”
 You’re definitely not alone in experiencing this, and considering the year 2020 has been, it’s natural to feel fatigued and drained.
 The good news is there are ways to mitigate this condition through home decor and styling.
 If we tweak our homes a little bit, we can bring ourselves some comfort and even improve our mood so we can still enjoy the holiday season.
 Here are a few ways to use decorative elements to fight the winter blues.

 Let the Light In